Skip to content

 The region has resolved some of the issues listed previously from 2021 but is still working on the waste storage areas mentioned then.
 There does not seem to be any solution for all the issues, at least for the next 6 months (July 2023).
 The warnings remain in place.

-13 July 2023 Unnao, Kanpur, India Closure notice has been issued for the Unnao CETP.
-No audit or certification of facilities will be permitted of facilities connected to the Unnao CETP until it has been shown to operating legally and removed from the lsit of concern.
+4 July 2024 M/s Ranipet SIDCO Finished Leathers Effluent Treatment Company Closure notice has been issued for the Ranipet SIDCO CETP.
+No audit or certification of facilities will be permitted of facilities connected to the Ranipet SIDCO CETP until it has been shown to operating legally and removed from the list of concern.

 Do you have resources to share?